-Landform Sediment Assemblages of Supraglacial Origin
+Landform Sediment Assemblages of Supraglacial and Subglacial Origin

-Qtr\bamc - Till ridge (Dows Formation-Morgan Mbr.)
-Generally 7 to 10 meters of yellowish to grayish brown, usually calcareous and fractured, stratified loam to silt loam; stratified sands and gravels to sandy loam diamicton; textures can be quite variable.
+Qtr\bm - Till ridge (Dows Formation-Morgan Mbr.)
+Generally 10 to 16.5 feet (3 to 5 meters) of yellowish to grayish brown, usually calcareous and fractured, stratified loam to silt loam; stratified sands and gravels to sandy loam diamicton; textures can be quite variable.
 Overlies gray, calcareous, massive, dense loam diamicton (Dows Fm.-Alden Mbr.).
-The Alden Mbr. in this mapping unit can extend to depths in excess of 15 meters, and in southeastern Dickinson county it appears the Alden Mbr. is underlain by proglacial outwash and underlying lake sediments.
-This proglacial package overlies the Sheldon Creek Formation diamicton.
-Low to high relief hummocky landform features exceed 3 to 10 meters of local relief.
-This landform is associated with the Bemis Altamont Moraine Complex in Dickinson and Emmet counties.
-The surface pattern is irregularly shaped and some rounded irregularly shaped patterns.
+The Alden Mbr. in this mapping unit rarely extends to depths greater than 40 to 50 feet (12 to 15 meters); and overlies the Sheldon Creek Formation diamicton.
+At the DML margin, this landform may be mantled with a thin layer of Peoria Formation silt.
+Low to moderate relief hummocky landform features exceed 10 to 16.5 feet) (3 to 5 meters) of local relief.
+This landform is associated with the Bemis Moraine.
+The surface pattern is irregularly shaped patterns.
 Seasonal high water table.

-Qtr\amc - Till ridge (Dows Formation-Morgan Mbr. or Pilot Knob Mbr or Lake Mills Mbr.)
-Generally 9 to 15 meters of yellowish to grayish brown, usually calcareous and fractured, stratified loam to silt loam; stratified sands and gravels to sandy loam diamicton; textures can be quite variable.
+Qtr\amI - Till ridge (Dows Formation-Morgan Mbr. or Pilot Knob Mbr or Lake Mills Mbr.)
+Generally 29.5 to 50 feet (9 to 15 meters) of yellowish to grayish brown, usually calcareous and fractured, stratified loam to silt loam; stratified sands and gravels to sandy loam diamicton; textures can be quite variable.
 Overlies gray, calcareous, massive, dense loam diamicton (Dows Fm.-Alden Mbr.).
 The Alden Mbr. in this mapping unit can extend to depths in excess of 25 meters.
-This sediment package overlies the Sheldon Creek Formation diamicton.
-Moderate to high relief hummocky landform features exceed 3 to 10 meters of local relief.
-This landform is characterized by moderate to high relief hummocks, esker and kame features and ice-walled lakes; and is associated with the Altamont Moraine Complex in Dickinson and Emmet counties .
-The surface pattern is primarily rounded circular to rounded irregularly shaped patterns.
+This sediment package may overlie the Sheldon Creek Formation or Pre\Illinoian diamicton.
+Moderate to high relief hummocky landform features exceed 10 to 33 feet (3 to 10 meters) of local relief.
+This landform is characterized by moderate to high relief hummocks, and in places esker and kame features.
+This landform is associated with the Altamont I Moraine.
+The surface pattern is primarily rounded irregularly shaped patterns.
 Seasonal high water table.